Channel 4 (@Channel4): Stop broadcasting Benefits Street and make a donation to a relevant charity for the harm caused

 The series is set to run for four more episodes.
 Please support me in calling on Channel 4 to stop any further episodes of this horrible program being broadcast and make a donation to a relevant charity for the harm done.

-Stop broadcasting any further episodes of Benefits Street and make a donation to a relevant charity for the harm caused
+Ash Mahmood needs your help with “Channel 4 (@Channel4): Stop broadcasting Benefits Street and make a donation to a relevant charity for the harm caused”.
+Join Ash and 62,026 supporters today.